 - Reduce vampire energy loss.

-Consumers still unsure about purchasing a smart plug or simply not certain they fully understand how it works may find the answers they need below.
+Consumers who are still unsure about purchasing a smart plug or are simply not certain they fully understand how it works may find the answers they need below.
 Here, the most common questions about smart plugs and their corresponding answers appear.
-If you still have questions after reading this section, reach out to your smart plug manufacturer’s customer service department.
+If you still have questions after reading this section, reach out to your smart-plug manufacturer’s customer service department.

 Q. What can I use with a smart plug?

 You can use any device with a smart plug.
 However, devices with on/off switches that stay in the “on” position, such as lights, coffee pots, heaters, fans, and radios, work best.

 Q. Is a smart plug available that works with 5GHz?

 You don’t have to have a 5GHz system to use a smart plug.
 A 2.4GHz Wi-Fi system has better range and plenty of speed and capability to send an on/off signal to a smart plug.
 However, if you connect your phone to a 5GHz system, you should still be able to communicate with the devices on your 2.4GHz system.